 The red route just goes straight to the finish line.
 The blue route cuts through the forest and then follows the road.
 The green route safely hurries along the roads.

-Intuitively, all of us will have a “feeling” about what would be the best route choice, but now let’s use graph algorithms to do this for us!
+Intuitively, all of us will have a “feeling” about what would be the best route choice, but now let’s use graph algorithms to solve this problem for us!

 In order to apply a graph algorithm, we first need to create a graph.
 These are my nodes: